A Cubical Language for Bishop Sets: Introduction

 Concretely, cubical type theories extend type theory with an abstract interval $\DIM$ populated by \emph{dimension variables} $i:\DIM$ and constant endpoints $\Dim0,\Dim1:\DIM$.
 A type parametrized by a dimension variable $\IsTy[i:\DIM]{A}$ represents a proof that $\Subst{\Dim0}{i}{A}$ and $\Subst{\Dim1}{i}{A}$ are equal types, and a term $\IsTm[i:\DIM]{a}{A}$ is a heterogeneous equality proof between $\Subst{\Dim0}{i}{a}:\Subst{\Dim0}{i}{A}$ and $\Subst{\Dim1}{i}{a}:\Subst{\Dim1}{i}{A}$.
 Coercion in cubical type theory is a primitive operation which computes based on the structure of the proof $\IsTy[i:\DIM]{A}$, and admits an OTT-style ``coherence'' operation as a special case.
 Because cubical type theory defines propositional equality in $A$ using parametrized elements of $A$, propositional equality automatically inherits the properties of each type and therefore satisfies function extensionality and related principles.

 There are several versions of cubical type theory.
-De Morgan cubical type theory \cite{cchm:2017}, a variant of which is implemented in Cubical Agda \cite{vezzosi-mortberg-abel:2019}, additionally equips $\DIM$ with negation and binary minimum and maximum operations.
-Cartesian cubical type theory \cite{abcfhl:2019,angiuli-favonia-harper:2018}, implemented in the RedPRL \cite{redprl:2018:lfmtp} and \texttt{redtt} \cite{redtt:2018:dagstuhl} proof assistants, imposes no further structure on $\DIM$ but requires a stronger coercion operation.
-In addition, Awodey, Cavallo, Coquand, Riehl, and Sattler \cite{riehl:2019:hott} have recently proposed an \emph{equivariant} Cartesian cubical type theory which is homotopically well-behaved, and Cavallo, M\"ortberg, and Swan \cite{cavallo-mortberg-swan:2020} have developed a common generalization of the De Morgan and Cartesian type theories.
+For instance, the Cubical Agda proof assistant~\cite{vezzosi-mortberg-abel:2019} implements a variant of the De Morgan version of cubical type theory~\cite{cchm:2017}, which equips $\DIM$ with negation and binary minimum and maximum operations.
+Cartesian cubical type theory~\cite{abcfhl:2021,angiuli-favonia-harper:2018}, implemented in the RedPRL~\cite{redprl:2018:lfmtp} and \texttt{redtt}~\cite{redtt:2018:dagstuhl} proof assistants, imposes no further structure on $\DIM$ but requires a stronger coercion operation.
+In addition, Awodey, Cavallo, Coquand, Riehl, and Sattler~\cite{riehl:2019:hott} have recently proposed an \emph{equivariant} Cartesian cubical type theory which is homotopically well-behaved, and Cavallo, M\"ortberg, and Swan~\cite{cavallo-mortberg-swan:2020} have developed a common generalization of the De Morgan and Cartesian type theories.